thepenguinn/lunatikz/README.md

 ### Activating a Subcircuit

 After the above definition, `circuitikz` needs to calculate the positions of the custom anchors.
-For that, we to activate the `subcircuit`.
+For that, we need to activate the `subcircuit`.
 The following will activate the `subcircuit`

 ```latex
 \ctikzsubcircuitactivate{subfigonecircle}